To view our samplers of poetry and prose, click here.

 - We are open to many literary themes and poetic forms & styles.
-Never really pigeonholed ourselves to one market.
+Our Samplers above are prime examples of our books.
 We enjoy the succinct, the startling, and the sublime.
 Some humor will keep us turning pages.
-We will root for intimate characters & their relationships with whomever/whatever.
-Make sure we won't forget your name.
+Nature has been prevalent in the last few years.
+We root for intimate characters & their relationships with whomever or whatever.

-- Our preferences do not include straightforward genre fiction, erotica, and anything too niche or far-fetched.
-We are not a market for plays, screenwriting, academic articles, and art books.
+- Genres we’re not actively marketing are straightforward genre fiction, erotica, romance, fantasy, sci-fi, or experimental in form.
+We are not a publisher for manuscripts of plays, screenwriting, academic articles, and art books.
 If you are unsure, please query before submitting.

 - A 3rd-person bio containing geographical and publication info is appreciated in the cover letter.
-Doesn't have to be extensive.
-Some of the best bios can be done in under 3 lines.
+We prefer shorter bios for typesetting books.

-- There may be times when we request a specific theme, genre, or manuscript.
-Please check the appropriate category for details.
+- There may be periods when we request a specific theme, genre, or manuscript.
+Please double-check individual guidelines.

 - All manuscripts must be original and unpublished.
-Previously published pieces within are alright (good job!) but must contain literary acknowledgment.
-If the journal/publisher is out of circulation or defunct (bummer...), please note accordingly.
+Previously published pieces within are fine with acknowledgment.
+Please double-check individual guidelines.

-- Reprints of previously published books (including self-published ones) are not accepted.
-Additionally, manuscripts that have been extraneously typeset or have mock cover spreads will be rejected.
-We just want the words.
+- Reprints of previously published books are not accepted.
+Additionally, manuscripts that have been extraneously typesetted or have mock cover spreads will be rejected.

 - Simultaneous submissions are accepted.
-Come on, who isn't?
-If a partial withdrawal is required, though, please message us.
-If it is a full withdrawal (congrats!), please use the 'Withdraw' function in Submittable
+If a partial withdrawal is required, please message us.
+If it is a full withdrawal, please use the 'Withdraw' function in Submittable.

-- Regarding page layout, we request that the first page includes the manuscript title, name, and page count (chapbooks, poetry, short stories) or word count (full-length books).
-Simple.
-We will entrust you with the rest.
+- Regarding page layout, we request that the first page include the manuscript title, name, and page count (chapbooks, poetry, short stories) or word count (full-length books).
+Please double-check individual guidelines.

-- We absolutely will not accept any graphic violence, slurs, or other actions or symbols targeted toward peoples' race, religion, sexual orientation, or other personal identities, unless you empathize with such.
-We are not about that life.
+- We will not accept any graphic violence, racism, bigotry, or actions/symbols targeted toward peoples' race, religion, sexual orientation, or personal identities unless you empathize with such.

-- Conversely, we highly encourage folks from historically marginalized demographics to submit.
-This can include but is not limited to BIPOC and LGBTQIA+ writers.
+- We highly encourage writers from historically marginalized demographics to submit.

-- It's tough out there, we understand.
-If you are experiencing a mental health crisis, we implore you to call the National Suicide Prevention Lifeline.
+- If you are experiencing a mental health crisis, we implore you to call the National Suicide Prevention Lifeline.
 It is toll-free and avaialble 24/7.

 988 or 1-800-273-8255

-For 2023, we're honored to have the author of the castration of a minor god & trainride elsewhere, John Compton, on board as our guest judge.
+For 2024, we're honored to have Shome Dasgupta, TW author of Tentacles Numbing and many other books, on board as our guest judge.

-There will be a longlist, shortlist, and a sole winner selected this summer with publication soon to follow.
-Manuscripts that make the shortlist may be considered for a 2024 publication.
+There will be a blind longlist, a shortlist, and a sole winner selected this spring/summer with publication in the summer/fall.
+Manuscripts that are placed on the shortlist may be considered for a 2025 publication.

 Are you on our wavelength?

-- We will consider poetry, fiction, and nonfiction.
-See the Genre section to choose a label for your manuscript.
+- Manuscripts can range from poetry, fiction, nonfiction, or a hybrid.
+See the Genre section in the form to label your manuscript.

-- Themes are open for most types of work.
-However, we will not consider erotica/smut, fan fiction, academic essays, or manuscripts depicting hateful and/or racist themes.
+- Themes are open.
+We will not consider overarching genres such as erotica, fan fiction, academic essays, or manuscripts depicting hateful and racist elements.

 - Manuscripts, in their submitted form, must be currently unpublished.